-SECTION 14.5 MEAL AND REST PERIODS
+SECTION 14.5: MEAL AND REST PERIODS

 The Employer will provide workers who work a full shift with a half-hour unpaid meal period.

 The Employer will provide a fifteen (15) minute rest period during each four (4) hour half shift or major fraction thereof (no less than three hours).

-SECTION 14.6 PAY PERIODS AND PAY DAYS
+SECTION 14.6: PAY PERIODS AND PAY DAYS

-Paychecks shall be distributed once every two weeks.
+Paychecks shall be distributed twice per month.
 Pay periods and paydays shall be as outlined in the Employer's Policies.